Russian anti-doping agency allowed Kamila Valieva to compete in Olympics despite failed drug test - KRDO

 Valieva was immediately given a provisional suspension by Russia’s anti-doping agency, which automatically prohibits athletes from participation in all sports.

-The figure skater challenged the suspension on February 9 and, at a hearing that same day, the Russian anti-doping agency decided to lift the provisional ban — allowing her to continue competing at the Olympics, according to the ITA statement.
+The figure skater challenged the suspension on February 9 and, at a hearing that same day, the Russian anti-doping agency decided to lift the provisional ban — allowing her to continue competing at the Olympics, according to the ITA.

-The ITA added that since the sample was collected by the Russian agency ahead of the Games, the case was not within the jurisdiction of the International Olympic Committee (IOC) and not managed by the ITA.

-The IOC has the right to appeal the decision to lift her suspension and is taking the case to the Court of Arbitration for Sport (CAS), with a decision needed by Tuesday, ahead of the Russian figure skating star’s next event.

-Though the ROC team won gold in the previous event, it remains unclear if the drug test controversy could see the medal revoked.

-“The decision on the results of the ROC team in the Team Figure Skating event can be taken…only after a final decision on the full merits of the case has been taken,” the ITA statement said.

-The fact that Valieva is a minor means that she is a “Protected Person” under the World Anti-Doping Code, which means her name does not need to be disclosed to the public.
+At 15, Valieva is a minor and therefore considered a “Protected Person” under the World Anti-Doping Code, which means her name does not need to be disclosed to the public.

-The ITA said it has released her name following media reports naming her based on “unofficial information” and the ITA “acknowledges the necessity for official information due to heightened public interest.”
+The ITA said it released her identity following media reports naming her based on “unofficial information,” and the ITA said it “acknowledges the necessity for official information due to heightened public interest.”

 Russian athletes are unable to compete in the Olympics under their country’s name due to sanctions from the IOC and WADA as a result of the country’s “systemic manipulation” of anti-doping rules during the 2014 Sochi Games.